Medieval Indian History MCQ

 Option c – Both I and II

-Which of the following cities is not mentioned in the Rabatak inscription of Kanishka?
+Which city is not listed in the Rabatak inscription of Kanishka?

 (a) Shravasti